Thanh-WuTan/COMP4010_HolidayMoviesAnalysis/README.md

-# Summer Movies Analysis
+# Holiday Movies Analysis

 ## Project Overview
 This project is part of the **COMP4010: Data Visualization** course.
-The goal is to explore trends in summer movies using data from the [TidyTuesday](https://github.com/rfordatascience/tidytuesday) project.
+The goal is to explore trends in holiday movies using data from the [TidyTuesday](https://github.com/rfordatascience/tidytuesday) project.
 We focus on two key questions related to movie ratings, runtimes, and production trends over time.

 ## Dataset Information
-The dataset is sourced from [2024-07-30 Summer Movies](https://github.com/rfordatascience/tidytuesday/blob/main/data/2024/2024-07-30/readme.md) release.
-It contains information about movies with "summer" in their title, derived from the [Internet Movie Database (IMDb)](https://developer.imdb.com/non-commercial-datasets/).
+The dataset is sourced from [2023-12-12 Holiday Movies](https://github.com/rfordatascience/tidytuesday/blob/main/data/2023/2023-12-12/readme.md) release.
+It contains information about movies with "holiday", "Christmas", "Hanukkah", or "Kwanzaa" (or variants thereof) in their title, derived from the [Internet Movie Database (IMDb)](https://developer.imdb.com/non-commercial-datasets/).

 ### Data Dictionary

-`summer_movies.csv`
+`holiday_movies.csv`

 |variable        |class     |description     |
 |:---------------|:---------|:---------------|